-LOS ANGELES (CNS) - A 38-year-old man was behind bars Wednesday on suspicion of killing a longtime girlfriend with whom he shared two children in South Los Angeles.
+COMPTON (CNS) - A 38-year-old man was charged Thursday with murdering his longtime girlfriend, with whom he shared two children in South Los Angeles.

 Lara fled before police arrived, but he was arrested Tuesday by members of the LAPD's Gang and Narcotics Division, police said.